 - Addictions and Substance Use Disorder Level II (ASD) (7 classes)

 Print based Associate degree degrees are listed below:

-- Associate of Applied Science (AAS)– Workforce Development (WFR) (24 classes)
+- Associate of Applied Science (AAS)– Workforce Development and Community Re-Entry (WFR) (24 classes)

 - Associate of Applied Science (AAS)- Addictions and Substance Use Disorder (ASD) (24 classes)